johnpitchko/dotfiles/config/nvim/README.md

 }
 ```

+## Ruby LSP

+As of version 12.xxxx, the 'default' LSP for Ruby was set to `ruby-lsp`.

-## Creating LSP harmony with version managers and Lazyvim
+## Creating LSP harmony with runtime managers (asdf) and Lazyvim

 Lazyvim includes a plugin called Mason for installing tools like LSPs, formatters, linters, etc...
 Tools installed via Mason will be placed within the Mason package directory (`~/.local/share/nvim/mason/packages`).